 |Source: Wikipedia Commons|

-I suppose my family visit was framed by whatever my parents told me about JFK's life and death, but what I actually remember from that day is the eternal flame.
+I suppose my family visit was framed by whatever my parents told me about JFK's life and death, but what I chiefly remember from that day is the eternal flame.
 As an adult, I understand that nothing is forever and that even the most impressive "eternal" flames go out at some point.
-But to a four year old in a pre-Buzz Lightyear/"To infinity and beyond!" era, the notion of infinity was a completely incomprehensible concept, akin to the true nature of God and Santa.
-Forever?
-Really, it will burn FOREVER?
-I imagined dire indescribable consequences should the flame ever be extinguished, and yet I couldn't resist puffing my cheeks and blowing in its general direction to tempt fate a wee bit.
+But to a four year old in a pre-Buzz Lightyear/"To infinity and beyond!" era, the notion of infinity was overwhelming.
+It was akin to the true nature of God and Santa (whose identities I often conflated).
+I imagined dire existential consequences should the flame ever be extinguished...and yet I couldn't resist puffing my cheeks and blowing in its general direction to tempt fate a wee bit.
 (For the record, flame kept burning).

-Fortunately I eventually sorted things out with some explanations from the adults in my life.
-But imagine if no one you knew had ever experienced a perpetual flame shooting out of the earth or knew how to contain it.
-This is pretty much what residents of Western PA faced in the 1870s.
-The existence of pockets of natural gas in these parts had been documented since the first European explorers began poking about the Ohio River watershed, and artesian drillers often found natural gas along with petroleum when digging for wells.
-Early on these substances were regarded as curiousities and nuisances rather than treasures, especially ground-based gas which was impossible to control, but by the 1820s new techniques had developed to harness energy from the bowels of the earth.
-When Josh Cooper of Murrysville, Westmoreland County was seen boiling a pot of maple syrup in his backyard over an invisible fuel source from the ground, fellow residents Michael and Obadiah Haymaker suspected oil (not an unreasonable assumption, since both substances were often found together) and began drilling on real estate owned by Henry Remaley on the banks of Turtle Creek.
+The existence of pockets of natural gas in these parts had been documented since the first European explorers began poking about the Ohio River watershed.
+Artesian drillers often found natural gas along with petroleum when digging for wells.
+Early on, these substances were regarded as curiosities and nuisances rather than treasures, especially ground-based gas which was impossible to control.
+But by the 1820s new techniques had developed to harness energy from the bowels of the earth.
+When Josh Cooper of Murrysville, Westmoreland County was seen boiling a pot of maple syrup in his backyard over an invisible fuel source from the ground, fellow residents Michael and Obadiah Haymaker suspected oil (not an unreasonable assumption, since both substances were often found together).
+The Haymakers began drilling on real estate on the banks of Turtle Creek.
 What they struck was something else: not the coveted oil, but a productive vein of natural gas.

 Really, really productive.
-On November 3, 1878, after drilling to a depth of 1,400 feet, the earth suddenly rumbled and exploded an enormous stream of natural gas which blew the rigging a hundred feet into the air.
+On 3 November 3 1878 after drilling to a depth of 1,400 feet, the earth ominously rumbled.
+An enormous stream of natural gas exploded and blew the rigging a hundred feet into the air.
 As Michael Rugh Haymaker later described the event in his memoirs:

-On the night of September 18, 1881 a sightseer's lantern accidentally ignited the gas jet.
+On the night of 18 September 18 1881 a sightseer's lantern accidentally ignited the gas jet.
 Voilà!
 Instant perpetual flame!
-We're talking BIG flames, too, which could be seen from up to ten miles away (burning down the lampblack works in the process).
+The flames burned down the lampblack works and could be seen for miles.
 Haymaker again: